 With so much emphasis being placed on STEM in the professional world, why isn’t that focus trickling down to public schools?
 The answer to that question is multifaceted, but by addressing each of the issues prohibiting more widespread STEM education, the U.S. may be able to get on top of the STEM problem currently facing the country.
-The good news is that many schools are doing just that, as well as partnering with businesses and industries that can help ensure students get the education necessary to make a positive impact on the future of this country.
+The good news is that many schools are doing just that, as well as partnering with businesses and industries that can help ensure students get the education necessary to impact the future of this country positively.

 STEM Comes to Baltimore City Schools